monsonite/Simple-TTL-CPU/README.md

 Once "Digital" has been installed, the user will be able to download and interact with the various .dig simulation files.

-# Lesson 1.
+# Exercise 1.
 LEDS and Switches.

 This creates a simple LED and Switch interface which allows the user to enter binary data using "toggle" switches and display the data on an array of single LEDs and also in hexadecimal form using the 7-segment display component.